 Motor vehicle accidents account for thousands of serious injuries and fatalities every year, but large truck accidents involving semis, big rigs, tractor-trailers, and 18 wheelers can be especially catastrophic.
 It is the occupants of passenger vehicles, not large truck drivers, who are most likely to be killed in a collision.
 Large trucks typically weigh 20 to 30 times more than passenger vehicles and they are not able to brake as quickly as their smaller counterparts.

 There are many contributing factors to large truck accidents, including driver fatigue, mechanical failures, and driver substance abuse.
 These types of accidents are particularly complex because of the many parties involved.
 The driver, trucking company, and/or parts manufacturer may be found liable.
 A skilled truck accident attorney with a thorough knowledge of commercial vehicle regulations is essential to a positive outcome in any truck accident lawsuit.
-Contact a Houston Truck Accident Attorney.
+Contact Kirk Law Firm, PLLC.

 Hours-of-Service Rules for Truck Drivers